The History, Function, and Uses of Aluminum Seals

 An Important Part of Any Project

 Seals are among the most important parts of any system, machine, or device.
 Seals are used to secure two pieces of equipment (which can mean pipes, levers, tubes, and other applications where connections are required) and prevent leaks.
 Almost everything you use or interact with has seals in it or is directly powered by something with seals.
-Some of the more common household applications include sprinkler systems, sink faucets and pipes, vacuums, computers, and a variety of other basic goods and tools.

 In industrial settings, few seals are more important than those used in compressors and other high-pressure situations.
 Compressors are widely used throughout the aerospace, engineering, agricultural, automotive, and landscaping industries.
 Without proper seals, the pipes and tubes that make compressors operate would leak air or fluid, rendering them completely useless.